cherrypick-agency/flutter_network_debugger/dart_packages/dio_debugger/README.md

 # Install the CLI globally
 dart pub global activate network_debugger

-# Start the proxy (default port 9091)
+# Start the proxy (proxy port 9091, UI opens on 9092)
 network_debugger
 ```

-The proxy will start on `http://localhost:9091` and automatically open the web UI where you can inspect all intercepted traffic.
+Proxy base will be `http://localhost:9091`.
+The web UI opens on `http://localhost:9092`.

 For more options and programmatic usage, see the [network_debugger package documentation](https://pub.dev/packages/network_debugger).